KaranGoel1/Predicting_10Y_Treasury_Yield/README.md

 ![ir vs. yield](intrate_vs_yield.png)

 Having seen the graph of a statistically insignificant variable (pre-multiple regression), I wanted to plot a scatter plot of an extremely significant variable to see the contrast.
-It is clear that there is a clear positive relationship between interest rate and the 10-Year Treasury yield.
+It is clear that there is a clear positive relationship between interest rate ([data source](https://fred.stlouisfed.org/series/FEDFUNDS)) and the 10-Year Treasury yield ([data source](https://fred.stlouisfed.org/series/IRLTLT01USM156N)) .
 The regression line: ```10-Year Treasury Yield = 2.31 + 0.73(Interest Rate)``` indicates that an increase in interest rate of 1 percentage point leads to a 0.73 percentage point increase in the yield.
 It is possible for rates to come down to 0, so the y-intercept indicates that the 10Y Treasury Note yields 2.31% when the interest rate hits 0.
 The constrast between the two red regression lines, as well as the distribution of the dots shown in the two scatter plots is quite clear, indicating how statistically significant the two variables are comparitavely.

 [Project instructions](https://github.com/mikeizbicki/cmc-csci040/tree/2021fall/hw_02)